Mother staring down at sleeping baby who is on a feeding schedule for a newborn

 So what do you do?

-As a nurse and lactation consultant, I tell parents that as long as you have a healthy full term baby and feeding is going well (baby has at least six wet diapers and four poop diapers a day and is back to birth weight by two weeks), you can let him sleep at night!
+As a nurse and lactation consultant, I tell parents that as long as they have a healthy full-term baby and feeding is going well (baby has at least six wet diapers and four poop diapers a day and is back to birth weight by two weeks), you can let them sleep at night!

 Here’s an updated feeding schedule for your newborn: